ropensci/nodbi/README.md

 #   ..$ : chr  "Wooten Goodwin" "Brandie Woodward" "Angelique Britt"

 # such queries can also be used for updating (patching) selected documents
-# with a new 'value'(s) from a JSON string, a data frame or a list
+# with a new 'value'(s) from a JSON string, a data frame a list or a file with NSJSON)
 docdb_update(src, key, value = '{"vs": 9, "xy": [1, 2]}', query = '{"carb": 3}')
 # [1] 3
 docdb_query(src, key, '{"carb": {"$in": [1,3]}}', fields = '{"vs": 1, "_id": 0}')[[1]]